gobwas/articles/generic-concurrency-in-go.en.md

 })
 ```

 _Generalising_ the corrections of `transform()` we've made above for each use case, we can say that **regardless** of the types it operates on, it does exactly the same thing over and over again.
-If we were to generate the code for each type involved, we could use a template that would look like this:
+If we were to generate the code for each type involved using `text/template` templates, we could do it like this:

 ```go
 func transform_{{ .A }}_{{ .B }}([]{{ .A }}, func({{ .A }}) {{ .B }}) []{{ .B }}